DOUBLE your donation

 Match Funding Challenge – Donate and make double the difference

-A huge thank you to our generous match funding champions: WCF Ltd, the John Laing Charitable Trust, Sellafield Ltd, Cumbria County Council, Roselands Trust, Nuclear Waste Services, The Johnson Fund, Brian and Ann Clark Fund, The Harvey Family Fund, The Hadfield Trust, Rural Getaways Ltd and private donors.
+A huge thank you to our generous match funding champions: WCF Ltd, the John Laing Charitable Trust, Cumberland Council, The Hadfield Trust, Lake District Estates, Roselands Trust, Rural Getaways Ltd, Furness Building Society, Holiday Cottages, The Johnson Fund, Harvey Family Fund, and private donors.

 John Laing Charitable Trust: “The John Laing Charitable Trust is delighted to be able to match funds for the Cumbria Community Foundation’s Winter Warmth Appeal again this year.
 This support will provide some relief during the winter months to vulnerable people in the community, including many struggling to cope with increased fuel prices.”
 Helen Parker, Trust Director.

-Johnson Fund: “As if Covid-19 troubles were not enough, we now see energy prices soaring, adding immeasurably to the real concerns among particularly the housebound and elderly at the onset of winter.
+Johnson Fund: “Energy prices and essential costs of living generally continue to add immeasurably to the real concerns among particularly the housebound and elderly at the onset of winter.
 Cumbria Community Foundation’s Winter Warmth Appeal is specifically designed to address this issue, for Cumbrians by Cumbrians, my wife and I wholeheartedly support it and I strongly encourage you all to do likewise.”
 Jim Johnson.